cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/KetamineSwim.md

 ---
 section: Amber
-displayTitle: Ketamine
+displayTitle: Ketamine And A Badly Timed Swim (We Fell Off The Fucking Bridge Apparently)
-uriTitle: Ketamine
+uriTitle: ketamine-and-a-badly-timed-swim
 ---

-Ketamine And A Badly Timed Swim (We Fell Off The Fucking Bridge Apparently)

 I'm sat by the shore,
 On the side that you fell.